-- Worsted Weight Yarn: I crocheted my sample scarf using Caron Simply Soft in a color called "Autumn Maize."
+- Worsted weight yarn: The sample scarf was crocheted using Caron Simply Soft in a color called "Autumn Maize."
 The color is a warm, delightful golden color with a hint of sheen.
 Feel free to use a different color, or a different brand of yarn, if you prefer.

-- Crochet Hook: I crocheted my sample scarf using a size I crochet hook.
+- Crochet hook: The sample scarf was crocheted using a size I crochet hook.

-Finished Size: My sample scarf is 41 inches long by 3.5 inches wide.
+Finished size: The sample scarf is 41 inches long by 3.5 inches wide.
 If you would like to make your scarf longer, crochet a longer starting chain, adding stitches in groups of 2.
 If you would like to make your scarf wider, crochet additional rows until your scarf is the desired width.

 The brackets denote a set of instructions to be repeated.

-In each row, the first 3 chain stitches count as 1 double crochet.
+In each row, the first three chain stitches count as one double crochet.
 Think of the first four chains as a double crochet stitch plus a chain.

 Row 1: dc in 6th ch from hook. [ch 1, skip next ch, dc in next ch.]
-Rep sequence in brackets all the way across the row.
+Rep sequence in brackets across the row.

 Row 2: Ch 4, turn.
 Skip the first ch. dc in next dc, [ch 1, dc in next dc.]
-Rep the sequence in brackets all the way across the row.
+Rep the sequence in brackets across the row.

 Finishing the Scarf